 Dear Members of the Admissions Committee,

-I am writing to wholeheartedly recommend Sarah Mitchell for admission to the Master of Business Administration (MBA) program at the University of Washington.
-I have had the pleasure of working closely with Sarah for the past four years at BrightWave Technologies.
-She has been an outstanding member of our marketing team.
+I’m thrilled to recommend Sarah Mitchell for the MBA at the University of Washington.
+I’ve worked closely with Sarah for four years at BrightWave Technologies, and she’s been a standout on our marketing team from day one.

 If you have any questions or need further information, please do not hesitate to contact me at (206) 555-6789 or via email at john.davies@brightwave.com.